 The beginning of the 2009-2010 school year saw the completion of the largest expansion to date since the move from Washington Street in 1948.
 The Montante Academic Hall and Bernard J. Kennedy '49 Field House became the bookends of the Delaware Avenue campus.
 Montante Academic Hall features state of the art science labs and math classrooms, a computer lab, as well as a makerspace lab for computer science and engineering experimentation with robotics, 3D printing, drones and virtual reality.
 The Montante Academic Hall also includes an expanded cafeteria.
 The Kennedy Field House is the home to Crusaders volleyball, basketball, wrestling, and gym classes.
 It also houses the Brady conference room.

-In May 2017, Canisius purchased the Conners mansion at 1140 Delaware Avenue in Buffalo, directly across West Ferry Street from the main Canisius campus.
+In May 2017, Canisius purchased the Conners mansion at 1140 Delaware Avenue in Buffalo, directly across West Ferry Street from the main Canisius campus' south end.
 The 13,000 square foot building was originally constructed as a private residence and had recently served as a clubhouse for Gilda’s Club of WNY.
 The acquisition allowed Canisius to expand its campus and deepen its commitment to the arts as part of the quality Jesuit education offered at the school.
 Following renovations, the former mansion opened as Canisius’ new center for the fine and performing arts in January 2018.
 The center includes dedicated rehearsal spaces for music ensembles, individual practice spaces for student-musicians, a recording studio, and architecture, ceramics, sculpture and art classrooms.
 The first floor serves as gallery space for art exhibits, and as a venue for special events.
 This expansion is a testament to the continued generosity of our alumni and their devotion to keep Jesuit education in the heart of the city of Buffalo strong for generations to come.
 Ad Majorem Dei Gloriam!